pandas-dev/pandas/doc/source/roadmap.rst

 .. _roadmap:

 =======
 Roadmap
 =======

 This page provides an overview of the major themes pandas' development.
+Implementation of these goals may be hastened with dedicated funding.

 Extensibility
 -------------